 URL shorteners are often used by spammers to conceal suspicious links.
 Use the full URL so the recipient can see what the destination of the link is.

 As a legitimate business, you should be doing this anyway, as you’ll have no reason to be sending out dodgy links to subscribers!
-But linking out to disreputable websites has a negative effect on your email reputation, so be cognizant of the links you share.
+But linking to disreputable websites has a negative effect on your email reputation, so be cognizant of the links you share.

 Make your signup forms clear, and ensure that opt-in consent is active—as in, the subscriber needs to perform an action to opt-in, not to opt-out.
 Even better, implement double opt-in confirmation so you rest assured that subscribers really want to hear from you.
 This will also help you to avoid faulty, typoed email addresses.